BUCSD/CS379-SP23-HW2/README.md

 (6) Comment on the performance of both Authentication and Identification functionalities with reasoning

 (7) Expand the report document you created in step 1, outlining the process you followed, the results (roc, det, eer) you got, and what is your interpretation of the results.
 Upload the report in pdf format.

+(8) Which functionality (identification or authentication) achieved the best EER rates and how would you explain that?

 Each of the above tasks will be graded, so please complete all of them.